locokit/locokit/packages/vue-components/README.md

 > [!IMPORTANT]
 > This package is not yet stabilized.
-> Some evolutions could break retrocompatibility through versions until we reach the 1.x .
+> Some evolutions could break backward compatibility through versions until we reach the 1.x .

 ## Getting started